ben-marlin/rpsbuttons/target/classes/edu/guilford/README.md

 Insert the following code into the constructor between the layout and visibility lines.
 ```
+// used for labels
+private JLabel playerLabel = new JLabel("Player", SwingConstants.CENTER);
+private JLabel computerLabel = new JLabel("Computer", SwingConstants.CENTER);

 // Initialize labels with icons
 playerIconLabel = new JLabel(BLANK);
 playerIconLabel.setOpaque(true);